shine377/Web-server-using-node/README.md

 ## `Migration:`

-      The migration folder contains all the tables which is needed to be create for the project.In this project we have three tables such as AssessmentDetails,Students,Teachers.
+      The migration folder contains all the tables which is needed to be create for the project.
+      In this project we have three tables such as AssessmentDetails,Students,Teachers.

 You can run the migrations by using the scripts in the package.json.